 I have to admit, I love using clip art and fonts to create items for my classroom.
 It’s not everyone’s cup of tea, but it’s something I enjoy.
 For our October calendar, my students requested fall leaves and acorns – I was happy to oblige.
 I thought I’d share my fall calendar numbers with you wonderful readers today.
-They’re great for a variety of activities beyond the calendar too.
+They’re great for a variety of math activities beyond the calendar too.

 Are you following Fun-A-Day’s Fall Pinterest board?

 Download and print out the fall calendar numbers.
 Cut them out – I cut them out in square shapes, but you can also cut them out with curved edges.